 Being able to face and talk about the abortion I had in the past has truly opened the doors for me to move forward.
 I have told the people that would be the most difficult to tell and now feel comfortable speaking openly and freely about my past to anyone.
 I am ready for God to use me and to use this book to help other women facing crisis pregnancies.
 It is my fervent prayer that these women will choose life over having an abortion and that through this book, they will come to understand God’s extreme love for them and the baby growing within them.

 About Leanne Stevenson – Author of Tiny Hands that Hold My Heart

 Leanne Stevenson resides in Concord, North Carolina and is a wife and mother of four children.
-She is the business owner of Concord’s Best Dressed Kids and active at her local church.
-Leanne is the President of Tiny Hands Ministries, Inc. whose mission is engaging in activities that save the physical lives of the unborn and the spiritual lives of mothers facing crisis pregnancies.
-Leanne is available to speak with churches, women’s ministries and youth ministries about her testimony, ministry and the pro-life movement.
+She is retired from a successful twenty-five year career as a small business owner and is currently very active at her local church.
+Leanne is the President of Tiny Hands Ministries, Inc. She is available to speak with churches, women’s ministries and youth ministries about her testimony, ministry and the pro-life movement.
 This book was birthed through a vision, prayer and God’s confirming word from Psalm 45:1.